5jt/slither/beginners/rockpaper/README.md

 The two prompts can usefully be merged, with Quit as an extra option, and `check_play_status` simply discarded.

-What chnges does array thinking suggest?
+What changes does array thinking suggest?

 The two variables `user_choice` and `opp_choice` (why not `computer_choice`?) can become the 2-char string `choices`.
 Now `=/choices` replaces `user_choice == opp_choice` and the sequence of tests for pairs condenses to `uwin←(⊂choices)∊'rs' 'sp' 'pr'`.